aws/aws-cdk-rfcs/text/00110-cli-framework-compatibility-strategy.md

 This means that when users install new versions of the CLI, they also get a new version of `cx-protocol`, but since `cx-protocol` is backwards compatible, there is no risk of breaking API.

-> The CLI currently depends on parts of `cx-api` that don't strictly relate to proposed `cx-protocol` object model.
+> The CLI currently depends on parts of `cx-api` that don't strictly relate to the proposed `cx-protocol` object model.
 > Analysis of those dependencies has yet to be done.
-Ideally, we could move that code away from `cx-api` and into the CLI itself.
+Ideally, we would be able to move that code away from `cx-api` and into the CLI itself.
 Perhaps even at the expense of some duplication if that code is being used in the framework as well.
 > In any case, I don't think this will be a blocker for the design.

 #### Step 3: Validate CLI `>=` Framework